modcavestory/modcavestory.github.io/docs/guide/intro/install.md

 1. Make sure all bitmaps in your data folder have a `.bmp` extension.
 2. Create a `Scripts` folder in `data` and create an empty `main.lua` file there.
 (Make sure you edit the file extension).
 3. From a vanilla ModCS install copy the `data/bullet.tbl` file (Or from a PC Cave Story+ install copy the `data/base/bullet.tbl` file) to your mod's `data` folder.
+4. From a vanilla ModCS install copy the `data/arms_level.tbl` file (Or from a PC Cave Story+ install copy the `data/base/arms_level.tbl` file) to your mod's `data` folder.
-4. From a vanilla ModCS install copy the `data/caret.tbl` and `data/music.tbl` files to your mod's `data` folder.
+5. From a vanilla ModCS install copy the `data/caret.tbl` and `data/music.tbl` files to your mod's `data` folder.
-5. Move all ORG files from Resources to a `data/Org` folder using Resource Hacker (Make sure they have a `.org` file extension).
+6. Move all ORG files from Resources to a `data/Org` folder using Resource Hacker (Make sure they have a `.org` file extension).
-6. Move all Credit bitmaps from Resources to a `data/Credits` folder using Resource Hacker (Make sure they have a `.bmp` file extension).
+7. Move all Credit bitmaps from Resources to a `data/Credits` folder using Resource Hacker (Make sure they have a `.bmp` file extension).
-7. Move the PIXEL bitmap from Resources to the `data` folder using Resource Hacker (Make sure it has a `.bmp` file extension).
+8. Move the PIXEL bitmap from Resources to the `data` folder using Resource Hacker (Make sure it has a `.bmp` file extension).
-8. Using [The King's Table](/guide/intro/editors/#022-the-kings-table) convert your Stage Table to a `stage.tbl` and place it in your `data` folder.
+9. Using [The King's Table](/guide/intro/editors/#022-the-kings-table) convert your Stage Table to a `stage.tbl` and place it in your `data` folder.
-9. Replace your mod EXE with the ModCS EXE.
+10. Replace your mod EXE with the ModCS EXE.

 ### 0.1.1.2 - Migrating from CSE2 Enhanced